jobovy/galpy/doc/source/basic_df.rst

-We can sample from the disk distribution functions using ``sample``. ``sample`` can return either an energy--angular-momentum pair, or a full orbit.
+We can sample from the disk distribution functions using ``sample``. ``sample`` can return either an energy--angular-momentum pair, or a full orbit initialization.
 We can sample 4000 orbits for example as (could take two minutes)

 >>> o= dfc.sample(n=4000,returnOrbit=True,nphi=1)